 6. Thank donors A LOT.
 I thanked donors and am still trying to come up with ways to thank them.
 I’m not done yet on that front.
 I thanked them in person, via email, and on Facebook.
 Facebook was huge because it had the effect of reminding people of the donation drive but with a new face.
 Every time someone handed me a bag or a box, I’d ask to take their picture and ask if it was okay for me to post it.
 Most people said yes when I told them that other people would be inspired by seeing that they had donated.

 7. Keep track.
-As of tonight, the Time of the Month Club has collected 9, 813 tampons and pads.
+Time of the Month Club collects close to 50,000 tampons and pads over the course of a year.
 That’s a lot of misery and embarrassment avoided.
 In addition to keeping count, write down who donated, especially those who organized mini drives at their offices, book clubs or among their friends.
 This will be useful information if you decide to do a second drive.

 Time of the Month Club is really about sisterhood.
 Maybe we haven’t all shared the experience of homelessness, but we have shared this: We are women.
 We menstruate.
 It needs to be dealt with in a way that allows us to carry on with life.
 If our homeless sisters don’t have what they need, those of us who are housed can ante up.
 It’s that simple really.